dragoncoder047/aelith/README.md

 ## DONE

+* [X] Add player head can turn to look at whatever is being looked at
+  * [X] Add springy for the head hair/horn
 * [X] Add settings menu for stuff like switching the type of controller button names, enabling/disabling rumble, etc
   * [X] add rumble effects for game controller users?
 * [X] Add enemy "bugs" that can hurt you?